 This printer has superb scanning features.
 It has an automatic document feeder capable of performing duplex scanning in a single pass, saving a lot of time when you need to process long, double-sided documents.
 When using the OCR (optical character recognition) feature, selecting the 'to OCR' option from the printer saves the scan as a TXT file by default.
 The TXT file doesn't contain any images or formatting.
 You can change the settings so that it saves the scan as an HTML or RFT file instead.
 When scanning from a computer, you have the option to save the file as a searchable PDF.
 The character recognition works well; mistakes are mostly due to special characters.

-The print quality for black and white documents is outstanding.
-The text looks very sharp, and even fine elements like the graph's lines are present.
-There are some vertical lines, but it isn't too bad.
-The other variants will perform similarly.
+The print quality of black-and-white documents is outstanding.
+Text looks very sharp, and fine elements, like the graph's lines in the sample document, are present.
+There are some lines in the colored areas due to the printing pattern, but they aren't overly distracting.

 The Brother MFC-L2750DW's toner cartridge yields a lot of prints and is relatively cheap, making the cost-per-print exceptionally low.
 However, you need to replace the drum unit separately, which is an added expense not factored into the cost.
 The drum is usually good for about 12,000 prints, so you won't need to do it too often.
-Another advantage of having the drum as a separate unit is that it's more eco-friendly since you won't replace it as often as the cartridge.
+There are advantages to having the drum as a separate unit; it's more eco-friendly since you won't replace it as often as the cartridge, and you won't have to throw away a cartridge with toner left if the drum gets damaged.
 If you prefer a laser printer with the drum unit built into the cartridge, check out the Canon imageCLASS MF445dw.

 This printer doesn't take long to warm up and prints very quickly.
 The other variants perform similarly, with printing speeds of 32 to 36 PPM for black text documents, except for the Brother MFC-L2690DW and MFC-L2690DWXL, which have an advertised speed of 26 PPM.
 Every variant supports automatic duplex printing.